radhikagupta6/COVID-19-Tableau-Dashboard/README.md

 *Data Source : https://opendata.ecdc.europa.eu/covid19/casedistribution/csv

-*The Image of the Dashboard is in Covid -19.png
+*The Image of the Dashboard is in Dashboard 1.png